effector/effector/docs/api/effector-react/useList.md

 [Try it](https://share.effector.dev/OghlApl5)

 By default, useList rerenders only when some of its items were changed.
-However, sometimes we need to update items when some external value (e.g. props field or state of another store) is changed.
+However, sometimes we need to update items when some external value (e.g. props field or state of another store) changes.
-In such cases, we need to tell react about our dependencies and pass keys explicitly.
+In such case, we need to tell react about our dependencies and pass keys explicitly.

 #### Example 2